Los Tres MilesTrek the Sierra Nevada

-We will be re-supplied with food and water by packs of mules where required.
+We will be re-supplied with food and water by mules where required.
 Our local guide will co-ordinate this at the time and it will mean that we do not have to carry fuel, food and water for the full 5 days throughout.

 Summary of itinerary